-- 3. The Honor Tradition and Academic Work: - a.
+3. The Honor Tradition and Academic Work:

+- a.
 All written work is to be pledged unless otherwise specified by the professor. - b.
 A student may freely discuss ideas with others, since such discussion is a valuable stimulation to independent thought.
 But in written work material should be organized and ideas should be expressed without help from others. - c.
 Students are expected to do all academic work in accordance with the principles of the Honor Tradition.
-These principles specifically applied to the preparation of papers are: - The student's written work must be essentially the product of his/her own mind.
+These principles specifically applied to the preparation of papers are: - 1.
+The student's written work must be essentially the product of their own mind.
 Some instructors may prefer that their students have the benefit of consultation with other students in preparing papers.
-Unless such freedom of consultation is explicitly given by the instructor, a student is expected to do his/her own work.
-He/she may ask other students about specific points of grammar or punctuation.
-Students should feel free to use the Writing Center without fear of violating the Honor Tradition. - 2) All creative writing is expected to be entirely original and should not be duplicated for another course without the instructor's permission.

-3) In any critical research paper, the source of all material not original with the writer must be given full and specific acknowledgement.
+Unless such freedom of consultation is explicitly given by the instructor, a student is expected to do their own work.
+They may ask other students about specific points of grammar or punctuation.
+Students should feel free to use the Writing Center without fear of violating the Honor Tradition. - 2.
+All creative writing is expected to be entirely original and should not be duplicated for another course without the instructor's permission. - 3.
+In any critical research paper, the source of all material not original with the writer must be given full and specific acknowledgement.
 All phrases, sentences, or longer passages taken directly from another writer must be placed within quotation marks or in a block quotation and then cited properly; all phrases, sentences, or longer passages paraphrased from another writer must also be cited properly.
 Whether quoted directly or paraphrased, all ideas, opinions, and facts that are not common knowledge must be cited properly.
 Failure to distinguish one's own work and ideas from works and ideas taken from another source constitutes plagiarism and is a direct violation of the Honor Tradition.
-The student is responsible for learning the proper means of distinguishing his/her own work from material he/she has borrowed or for asking the instructor if he/she is in doubt.
-Whether a student quotes directly, paraphrases, or summarizes, he/she must remember that he/she is obligated to acknowledge his/her indebtedness for the facts, opinions, ideas or words used.
+The student is responsible for learning the proper means of distinguishing their own work from material they have borrowed or for asking the instructor if they are in doubt.
+Whether a student quotes directly, paraphrases, or summarizes, they must remember that they are obligated to acknowledge their indebtedness for the facts, opinions, ideas or words used.